albionlawrence/quantum_part_1/chapter1/Hamilton.md

 \end{align}
 ```

-where we have used Hamiltono's equations to get to the second line, and used the antisymmetry of the bracket which implies that $\{A,A\} = 0$ for any $A$.
+where we have used Hamilton's equations to get to the second line, and used the antisymmetry of the bracket which implies that $\{A,A\} = 0$ for any $A$.
 Thus energy is conserved if the Hamiltonian lacks any *explicit* time dependence.